Oumayma123-maker/Prodigy_DS_Task-4/README.md

 Overview :

 In this project, I analyzed sentiment patterns in social media data (primarily from Twitter 🐦).
 The goal was to understand public opinion and attitudes towards various topics and brands.
 Using sentiment analysis, I classified tweets into four sentiment groups: Positive 😊, Negative 😡, Neutral 😐, and Irrelevant 🤷‍♂️.
-The visualizations, including word clouds, helped derive insights into these sentiment patterns.

 Objectives 🎯 :